-The consolidated financial statement of Communications Fiji Limited and its subsidiary company ("the group") for the year ended 31 December 2019 was authorized for issue with a resolution of the directors on 27 March 2020.
+The consolidated financial statements of Communications Fiji Limited and its subsidiary companies ("the Group") for the year ended 31 December 2020 were authorised for issue with a resolution of the Directors on 26 March 2021.
 Communications Fiji Limited ("the Company") is a limited liability company incorporated and domiciled in Fiji whose shares are publicly traded on the South Pacific Stock Exchange.

-b) Principal Activity
+b) Principal activity

-The principal business activity of the holding company and the subsidiary company in the course of the year was the operation of commercial radio stations.
+The principal business activity of the Company and its subsidiaries in the course of the year was the operation of commercial radio stations and owners of property.
 There has been no significant change in this activity during the year.
-The associate companies provide cinema entertainment and rent out a property.
+The associate companies provide cinema entertainment and renting of a property respectively.